-Area Description of Offence / Breach Description of Fine / Sanction Section of Legislation Information Gathering & Investigations Failure by a financial institution to comply with any instruction issued or request made by the FIU Director.
-The licence of the financial institution may be suspended.
-Section 30(5) of the MLFTA.
-Onsite Inspections Failure to comply with an instruction or request made by an authorised officer or Regulatory Authority.
-The licence of the financial institution may be suspended.
-Section 31(4) of the MLFTA Interference in the Line of Duty The obstruction, hindrance, molestation or assault to any member of the Authority, constable or other person in performing duties under the Act. \$50,000 or imprisonment of 2 years or both.
+Area Description of Offence / Breach Description of Fine / Sanction Section of Legislation Interference in the Line of Duty The obstruction, hindrance, molestation or assault to any member of the Authority, constable or other person in performing duties under the Act. \$50,000 or imprisonment of 2 years or both.
 Section 42 MLFTA Directives Contravention of the Act but circumstances do not justify taking action under sections 34, 35 or 36 of the MLFTA.
 Issuance of directives by the Anti- Money Laundering Authority or Regulatory Authority to cease and desist.
 Section 33 of the MLFTA.
 Money Laundering Offences Engagement in money laundering.
 Summary conviction - \$200,000 or 5 years imprisonment or both.
 Conviction on indictment - \$2,000,000 or 25 years imprisonment or both.
 Section 6 (1) MLFTA Forfeiture of licence for financial institution.
-Sections 35 & 46(1) of the MLFTA Providing assistance to engage in money laundering.
+Sections 35 & 46(1) Providing assistance to engage in money laundering.
 Summary conviction - \$150,000 or 4 years imprisonment or both.
 Conviction on indictment - \$1,500,000 or 15 years imprisonment or both Section 6(2) MLFTA A body of persons (corporate or unincorporated) whether as a director, manager, secretary or other similar officer engaging in a money laundering offence.
 Subject to trial and punishment accordingly.
-Section 44 MLFTA
+Section 44 MLFTA Disclosure of Information Disclosure of information on a pending money laundering investigation.
+Falsifying, concealing, destruction or disposal of information material to investigation or order. \$50,000 or 2 years imprisonment or both Section 43(b) MLFTA